DP663/Mini-Project-IS-117/Readme.md

 **Push** - Push command pushes the commits to remote repository.

 **Pull** - Pull requests let you tell others about changes you've pushed to a GitHub repository.
 Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.

+**Remote Add / Remove / Show** - The git remote command is one piece of the broader system which is responsible for syncing changes.
+Records registered through the git remote command are used in conjunction with the git fetch, git push, and git pull commands.
+These commands all have their own syncing responsibilities which can be explored on the corresponding links.